What hidden data can a PDF contain?

 Will stripping metadata change how the PDF looks?

-No. Metadata is stored separately from the visible content.
-Removing it has no effect on the text, images, or layout of the document.
+No. Metadata is stored separately from visible content.
+Removing it has no effect on text, images, or layout.

 Is my PDF uploaded to scan it?